 The Austrian Socialist Party of Chancellor Bruno Kreisky has won an historic but narrow victory in the general elections held yesterday (10 October).

-The Austrian Socialist Party of Chancellor Bruno Kreisky has won an historic but narrow victory in the general elections held yesterday (10 October).
+Background: The Austrian Socialist Party of Chancellor Bruno Kreisky has won an historic but narrow victory in the general elections held yesterday (10 October).
 Five million Austrians voted yesterday for 183 seats in Parliament and provisional results gave the Socialists 93, the Peoples Party 80 and the Freedom Party 10.
 However, late returns by postal votes could mean a drop of one seat from the Socialists in winning over 50 per cent of the votes cast could be dampened and Dr. Kreisky might be compelled into seeking a coalition with the opposition parties.
 The Socialist Party is currently holding talks on the prospect of forming a viable administration alone.

 Dr. Kreisky, Austria's first Socialist Chancellor, has governed the nation for the past sixteen months with a Socialist minority in Parliament.
 His aim in calling the elections was to achieve a decisive overall majority.